zooniverse/aggregation-for-caesar/GUI.md

  - `penguin-watch-workflow_contents.csv`: the workflow contents file (contains the minor version number as a column)
  - `time-lapse-cameras-classifications-trim.csv`: the classification file for workflow 6465

-This [zip folder](https://drive.google.com/file/d/177uXdt3IRIOc2b42UvG4EdNJv973RCtS/view?usp=sharing) contains to these files.
+This [zip folder](https://drive.google.com/file/d/177uXdt3IRIOc2b42UvG4EdNJv973RCtS/view?usp=sharing) contains these files.

 ## Launching the GUI
 Open a terminal and type: